 And one gets similar results if we look for those who made the same effort and never took a ten-for:

-Here, Anderson has the most wickets (103) with a best of 9-43.
+Here, Anderson has the most wickets (110) with a best of 9-43.
 He may, of course, play a few more Tests at Lord’s.
-He also has the most 5-fors (6).
-Oddly enough Anderson has almost twice the wickets of the next bowler Willis with 47.
+He also has the most 5-fors (7).
+CM Old has 9-88.
+Oddly enough Anderson has more than twice the wickets of the next bowler Willis with 47.
+Bedi, Kapil and Kumble represent India.
 The best bowling average is by Willis with 18.76 followed by Illingworth with 19.85.

 Sir Richard Hadlee has the most wickets by a visitor (26).